gfilipake/recruiting-laon/README.md

 [Challenge Instructions](https://github.com/LaonLabs/laon-labs-recruiting-test)

 ## Observation:
-This is the first project that I build with bootstrap.
+This is the first project that I built with bootstrap instead of just SASS.